sajal/sajalblog/content/post/golang-openwrt-mips.md

 $
 ```

-Hmm. gccgo does not resolve packages, and we cant make the Go provided toolchain to build using our mips gccgo... so lets see what the Go toolchain does when using normal gccgo.
+Hmm. gccgo does not resolve packages, and we cant make the Go provided toolchain to build using our MIPS gccgo... so lets see what the Go toolchain does when using normal gccgo.

 <pre style="overflow-x:scroll;overflow-wrap: normal;white-space: pre;">
 sajal@sajal-lappy:~/go/src/github.com/turbobytes/dnsdebug$ go build -x -compiler=gccgo minion.go